SainanZHANG-m/SainanZHANG-m.github.io/_pages/about.md

   - /about.html
 ---

-Sainan ZHANG received her PhD. and M.S. degrees from Dalian University of Technology, China, her Bachelor's degree from Henan University, China.
+Sainan ZHANG is a Postdoctoral Associate at George Washington University.
+She received her PhD. and M.S. degrees from Dalian University of Technology, China, and her Bachelor's degree from Henan University, China.
 Previously she worked as a Research Associate in the Department of Applied Mathematics of the Hong Kong Polytechnic University (PolyU) in April 2024 and as a Research Assistant at the Chinese University of Hong Kong from March 2022 to March 2024.
 Her research interests include Stochastic Programming, Distributionally Robust Optimization, and Preference Robust Optimization.

 Publication
 ------